-2.2.
-Institutional Setting of the Dutch Housing Market
+3.2.
+Institutional setting of the Dutch housing market

 The institutional setting of the Dutch housing market has various characteristics that make it different from, e.g., the institutional setting of the U.S. housing market.
 First, in the Netherlands there is no formal down-payment requirement when buying a new home.
 Consequently, the probability of having a liquidity constraint to buy a new home is less likely.
 Second, Dutch homeowners are characterised by a relatively high LTV, as they can borrow more than the property value of the home.
-Only in August 2011 there was a formal limit to the LTV introduced, which was set at 106%.
-Third, all mortgage loans in the Netherlands are recourse loans.
+Only in August 2011 there was a binding code of conduct for mortgages introduced, which set an LTV limit at 106 per cent.
+Since 2012, the binding LTV limit of 106 per cent has been decreasing by 1 percentage point a year to 100 per cent in 2018.
+Third, all mortgage loans in the Netherlands are full recourse loans.
 Hence, the phenomenon of strategic defaults, i.e. walking away from a home with negative home equity, does not exist.
 Fourth, homeowners in the Netherlands, but also in the U.S., can deduct home mortgage interest to reduce their taxable income.
 The deductibility of home mortgage interest stimulates mortgage debt.
-Finally, the social rented sector of the Dutch housing market is relatively large (CBS, 2017).
+Finally, the social rental sector of the Dutch housing market is relatively large (CBS, 2018).
+In 2012, there were about 7,141,000 Dutch households.
+Of these households, approximately 59.32 per cent were owner-occupied and 40.68 per cent were being rented.
+Of the households that rent, 88.47 per cent rent social housing and 11.53 per cent rent private housing.10